chevah/geck/content/testing.rst

         with self.assertRaises(ConfigurationError):
             some.getAllProperties()

 The *arrange* part can get very long.
-Try to move as much code in setUp() method, or move related initialization code in a helper method.
+Try to move as much code as possible in the setUp() method, or move related initialization code in a helper method.

 When the code is used only in a few tests, put it in a dedicated, reusable, method.